garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

     **Please note, you must only type the "-1D" and it is essential you have a -(negative sign) before the formula.**

-*  **SMS Text** - _This is where you create the message template the customer will receive via SMS_
+*  **SMS Text** - _This is where you create the message template the customer will receive via SMS._

-*  **Email Text** - _This is where you create the message template the customer will receive via Email_
+*  **Email Text** - _This is where you create the message template the customer will receive via Email._

 >Garage Hive will not send a reminder to a customer if they already have a booking made in the system for what the reminder is for.

 ## How to write your message template

-When creating your message template you can choose from the following field tags, this tags will change the message dynamically based on the customer information
+When creating your message template you can choose from the following field tags, these tags will change the message dynamically based on the customer information.

 * [CustName]
 * [VehReg]